Notice to attend the Annual General Meeting of INVISIO Communications

-The board and the nomination committee's complete proposals and other documents that should be available according to the Swedish Companies Act and the Swedish Code of Corporate Governance, are since Friday 29 March 2019 available to the shareholders at the company's website, www.invisio.com and will be sent to the shareholders who so request and state their postal or email address.
+The board's and the nomination committee's complete proposals and other documents that should be available according to the Swedish Companies Act and the Swedish Code of Corporate Governance, will no later than 14 April 2020 be available to the shareholders at the company's website, www.invisio.com and will be sent to the shareholders who so request and state their postal or email address.

 The documents can be requested in writing at the address INVISIO Communications AB, Att: Bolagsstämma, Box 151, SE-201 21 Malmö, Sweden or by e-mail: email@example.com.

 The board and the CEO shall, if any shareholder so requests and the board believes that it can be done without material harm to the company, provide information regarding circumstances that may affect the assessment of an item on the agenda, circumstances that can affect the assessment of the company's or its subsidiaries' financial situation and the company's relation to other companies within the group and the consolidated accounts.